shuai-xu/flink/docs/dev/table/streaming/temporal_tables.md

   AND r2.rowtime <= TIME '10:58');
 {% endhighlight %}

-The correlated subquery determines the maximum time for the corresponding currency that is lower or equal than the desired time.
+The correlated sub-query determines the maximum time for the corresponding currency that is lower than or equal to the desired time.
 The outer query lists the rates that have a maximum timestamp.

 The following table shows the result of such a computation.
-In our example, the update to `Euro` at `10:45` is taken into account, however, the update to `Euro` at `11:15` and the new entry of `Pounds` are not considered in the table's version at time `10:58`.
+In our example, the update to `Euro` at `10:45` is taken into account.
+However, the update to `Euro` at `11:15` and the new entry of `Pounds` are not considered in the table's version at time `10:58`.

 {% highlight text %}
 rowtime currency   rate